GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who purchase increased liability limits will pay an extra $510 every year to raise from a 30/60 limit to 250/500 limits
+- Drivers who may need higher levels of liability will pay about $510 per year to raise from 30/60 bodily injury limits to higher 250/500 limits

 Rate Tables and Charts